 Mixing Pizza Dough with the Famag Dough Mixer

 The Famag spiral dough mixer handles pizza dough incredibly well.
-I use the Famag to make my sourdough pizza dough recipe in larger quantities.
+I use the Famag to make larger portions of my sourdough pizza dough recipe.
 I don’t mix my pizza dough excessively; usually, I mix for only 1 to 2 minutes on the first speed and then 1 to 3 minutes on the second speed.

 Cleaning

 I find it best to clean the mixing bowl, breaker bar, and dough hook immediately after mixing.
-It becomes tough to scrape off if the dough is left to dry and cake on the bowl or any other surface.
+If the dough is left to dry and cake on the bowl or any other surface, it becomes tough to scrape off.

-When I finish mixing my dough, I scrape the dough out of the mixing bowl into my bulk fermentation container.
+When I finish mixing my dough, I scrape it out of the mixing bowl and put it into my bulk fermentation container.
 Then, I place the mixing bowl back into the mixer base and clean the dough hook and breaker bar with a damp sponge cloth (I like these reusable cloths, they’re compostable and grippy enough to pull the dough off the mixer).
 The mixer bowl in place catches any water falling while wiping.
 Then, I transfer the bowl to the sink to continue to wash any dough bits off using the damp cloth.

 Flour Sticking to Mixing Bowl

 Many bakers say flour sticks to the bottom of the mixing bowl when using a spiral dough mixer.
-I’ve found a few tricks to help with this issue after many, many mixes in the Famag dough mixer.
+After many, many mixes in the Famag dough mixer, I’ve found a few tricks to help with this issue.

-I find this “double hydration” also helps because it allows you to first quickly strengthen the dough (even if you’re using a high percentage of high-protein white flour), then add more water without overloading the dough, causing it to spread.
+I find this “double hydration” also helps because it allows you to quickly strengthen the dough (even if you’re using a high percentage of high-protein white flour) and then add more water without overloading the dough, causing it to spread.

-As you can see above, using a plastic bowl scraper to periodically scrape the mixing bowl’s sides will help remove any stuck flour.
-I like to use these plastic Ateco scrapers because they can gently bend to match the mixing bowl’s curvature, making for a clean scrape.
+As you can see above, periodically scraping the sides of the mixing bowl with a plastic bowl scraper will help remove any stuck flour.
+I like to use these plastic Ateco scrapers because they can gently bend to match the bowl’s curvature, making for a clean scrape.

 Famag Spiral Dough Mixer Maintenance

-Aside from keeping the mixer clean during normal use, the one spot I know I’ll have to pay attention to is where the mixing head connects to the unit’s base.
-As you can see below, a lubricant keeps the joint between the motor shaft and the top gear assembly.
+Aside from keeping the mixer clean during everyday use, the one spot I know I’ll have to pay attention to is where the mixing head connects to the unit’s base.
+As shown below, a lubricant keeps the joint between the motor shaft and the top gear assembly.
 Mine has plenty of lubricants, but I plan to use a food-grade lubricant on this joint as necessary.
 This is a typical maintenance task for any mixer.

 Moving the Mixer